Robdowski/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Learned about developing a server with express and learned about writing middleware and using routers with express!
 - [ ] Describe Middleware?
+    Middleware is anything that happens during the request made to the server.
+Middleware tells the server to do something before fulfilling the request.
 - [ ] Describe a Resource?
+    A resource is anything that can be used for information regarding development.
+I consider docs, blog posts, tutorials, etc, to all be resources.

 - [ ] What can the API return to help clients know if a request was successful?
+    The API can return a status code as well as a message to the client.
 - [ ] How can we partition our application into sub-applications?
+    We can use react router to split our server into multiple pages based on the endpoint.

 ## Project Setup